Mineral Area College welcomes Zoromski as provost

 “In my previous role, I continuously heard praise across the state for the student-focused academic programs at Mineral Area College and their alignment to university transfer or workforce development needs,” Zoromski said.
 “I am humbled by this opportunity to build upon the academic legacy of instructional excellence established over the past century by the institution.
 I am dedicated to the college mission and its call to serve the community, to provide students a quality, affordable education and offer opportunities for professional and personal development.”

 Zoromski holds a Doctor of Education, Higher Education Leadership, from Maryville University; a Master of Arts in History from the University of Missouri St. Louis; and a Bachelor of Arts in Political Science from Iowa State University.
-He and his wife, Stephanie, are excited to relocate to Farmington with their daughter.
+He and his wife, Stephanie, are relocating to Farmington with their daughter.